What makes a squat a squat?

 We wrote a more in-depth article on CARs here, and you can watch us run you through an ankle CAR below.

 We’re Not Anti-Patterns.
 We’re Pro-Variability.

-Regardless of who you are and what you do for a living, you should be able to move your body in various ways, pain-free.
+Regardless of who you are, what you do for a living, or what your fitness goals are, you should be able to move your body in various ways, pain-free.
 That means you need to train and move your body in all the ways it can move.

 Movement is an ever-changing task based on whatever demands you’re putting on it.
 So, it behooves you to be good at handling all the variables life will throw at you.

 You can take the pattern/functional fitness approach and hope it covers all your bases.
-For example, there is nothing wrong with squats and deadlifts (we use them when appropriate).
-But you need to ask yourself, “Is this exercise giving me all the things I need to be strong, resilient, mobile, and healthy?”
+But you need to ask yourself, “Is this exercise giving me all the things I need to be strong, resilient, mobile, and healthy in my daily life?”
 If not, you can take the FRC approach and ensure it does.